Updated Covid-19 Response Plan Sept 2022

 Children who leave for appointment during the school day MAY return to school having followed the routine hygiene procedures.

-Yards will be supervised by class teachers, S.E.N. teachers and SNAs working with these class bubbles.
+Yards will be supervised by class teachers, S.E.N. teachers and SNAs working with these year groups mostly.

 - SEN Teaching

-Special Needs Assistants will work, as far as is possible, within the confines of a bubble.
+Special Needs Assistants will work, as far as is possible, within the confines of a class year group.
 Rotation between classes will be kept to a minimum for Special Education Teachers and sanitizing routines will be observed.

 Where a support teacher is working alongside a class teacher in a classroom, both teachers must be mindful of maintaining social distance from one another.

 The tables and chairs in SET rooms will be wiped down in between different pupils or small groups attending if there is a high incidence of Covid in our school community.

 - Supporting children who cannot come to school